jayposs/bobb/info/description.md

 1. Decodes http request body into the request type struct
 2. Calls the Run method

+RequestTypes of same operation family (ex.
+Get*, Put*) are in requests_opfamily.go.
-Get* request types are in the requests_get.go file.
+For example Get, GetAll, GetOne request types are in requests_get.go
-Put* request types are in requests_put.go file.
-Qry request type is in requests_qry.go file.